smarthomeNG/plugins/enocean/README.md

 2. wait some time for comming up of the service
 3. have a look into the log file an look for `enocean: Base ID = 0xYYYYZZZZ`
 4. now you have the right Base-ID and you can place it into the plugin.yaml/plugin.conf file.
-5. alternating you will also find the enocean-adapter's Unique-ID / Chip-ID in the log-file.
+5. alternating you will also find the EnOcean-adapter's Unique-ID / Chip-ID in the log-file.

 #### Example plugin.yaml
 ```